 Compared to thermodynamic oscillations, quantum oscillations in transport coefficients, known as the Shubnikov-de Haas effect\cite{SdH}, are typically harder to interpret owing to multiple scattering mechanisms.
 We focus only on the subset of transport coefficients whose quantum oscillations plausibly have the Lifshitz-Kosevich form, so that standard routines exist for extracting Fermi-surface cross sections and cyclotron masses in the Lifshitz-Kosevich phenomenology.
-(We will add to this phenomenology a method of extracting the quantization offset -- below in \s{sec:extractoffset}.)

 In this regard, the longitudinal magnetoconductance is more amenable to Lifshitz-Kosevich analysis than the transverse magnetoconductance.
-Oscillations of the latter coefficient are known to have non-Lifshitz-Kosevich corrections due to intra-Landau-level scattering -- this becomes significant for lower Landau levels and for higher harmonics.\cite{RothArgyres}
+Oscillations of the latter coefficient are known to have non-Lifshitz-Kosevich corrections due to intra-Landau-level scattering -- this becomes significant for lower Landau levels and for higher harmonics\cite{RothArgyres}.

 Though the longitudinal magnetoconductance is not directly measured, its value may be inferred from a measurement of the longitudinal magnetoresistance -- assuming the field-dependent resistivity tensor elements $\rho_{i\parallel B,j \perp B}$ are small compared to other elements; here, $i$ lies in the field direction but $j$ does not, and these elements are sometimes called the planar Hall elements.
-(This assumption certainly holds for isotropic bands,\cite{Galvanomagnetic_Effects} and may be checked empirically on a case-by-case basis, as exemplified for LaRhIn$_5$ in \s{sec:longitudinalres}.)
+(This assumption certainly holds for isotropic bands\cite{Galvanomagnetic_Effects}, and may be checked empirically on a case-by-case basis, as exemplified for LaRhIn$_5$ in \s{sec:longitudinalres}.)
 Then the longitudinal resistivity reduces to the inverse of the longitudinal conductivity: $\sigma_{\parallel}\approx 1/\rho_{\parallel}.$ The reason is that the conductivity tensor becomes block-diagonal with respect to longitudinal and transverse directions, and the longitudinal block is one-by-one and trivially inverted.
 It follows that the ratio of quantum-oscillatory to semiclassical (non-oscillatory) components satisfy:

 For the longitudinal magnetoconductance, it is known for certain classes of Fermi surfaces that the effect of the magnetic field on localized-impurity scattering is given entirely through its effect on the density of states, whose oscillatory behavior is known to have a Lifshitz-Kosevich form.
 Consequently, $\Delta \rho_{\parallel}/\rho^0_{\parallel}$ would also have a Lifshitz-Kosevich form: